Health and Care Act 2022: The act

-It allows NHS Digital to collect more information on medicines to analyse their use and safety and request information from private providers and makes it a criminal offence to share that data inappropriately.
+It allows NHS Digital to collect more information on medicines to analyse their use and safety and request information from private providers, and makes it a criminal offence to share that data inappropriately.

-It puts a £86,000 cap on the amount anyone in England will have to spend on their personal care over their lifetime.
-The Act criminalises "aiding and abetting" women to undergo hymenorrhaphy, or hymen reconstruction surgery, along with virginity testing.
+It puts an £86,000 cap on the amount anyone in England will have to spend on their personal care over their lifetime.
+The act criminalises "aiding and abetting" women to undergo hymenorrhaphy, or hymen reconstruction surgery, along with virginity testing.
 The government agreed three amendments in discussions in the House of Lords relating to mental health in February 2022: requiring the definition of 'health' to include mental health; to place a duty on new integrated care boards to have mental health expertise; and to require more transparency and accountability on mental health funding.

-It is claimed that it will "dispose of unnecessary bureaucracy that has held the health service back", and will ensure the NHS is "more accountable to government".
-The Act also includes a target of the NHS achieving net zero carbon emissions by 2040.
+It was claimed that the act will "dispose of unnecessary bureaucracy that has held the health service back", and will ensure the NHS is "more accountable to government".
+The act also includes a target of the NHS achieving net zero carbon emissions by 2040.

 Reception

-Its social care provisions are criticized as insufficient, especially for failing to deal with the workforce crisis, and for leaving the "cap on care costs far less fair and generous than originally expected.
-Poorer people with lower wealth will be hit hardest – and some will still face crippling social care costs,” according to the Health Foundation.
+The act's social care provisions have been criticised as insufficient, especially for failing to address the workforce shortage, and for leaving the "cap on care costs far less fair and generous than originally expected.
+Poorer people with lower wealth will be hit hardest – and some will still face crippling social care costs," according to the Health Foundation.